Buttonwood Park Zoo: Recent years

 The City of New Bedford owns and operates the zoo.
 The City of New Bedford funds staffing, operation, maintenance and capital improvements to facilities.
-Approximately $7,000,000 in Capital Improvement Program (CIP) bonds have been designated between 2014-2019 to update the facilities.
+Approximately $7,000,000 in Capital Improvement Program (CIP) bonds have been designated between 2014 and 2019 to update the facilities.
 Another $4,000,000 was funded by the Commonwealth of Massachusetts in 2018 for further improvements.

 Buttonwood Park Zoo was called "one of the finest small zoos in the United States" by the American Zoo and Aquarium Association in 2003.

 Exhibits and attractions

 The zoo houses more than 250 animal species from around the world.
 Exhibits feature both domestic and wild animals.

-The zoo has two asian elephants, Ruth and Emily.
+The zoo had two Asian elephants, Ruth and Emily.
 Emily arrived to the zoo in 1968.
 After being abused in a circus and abandoned in a trailer located in Danvers, Ruth arrived to the zoo in 1986.
 In 2013, the zoo announced that after the elephants die, it will not take in any other elephants to replace them, instead opting to get greater one-horned rhinos as part of its master plan.
+In 2024, the zoo announced that Ruth would enter hospice care at 66 years old.
+Ruth died in December 2024.

 The exhibits are categorized into five main areas: